 When we got Radar, he was 5 months old and did not know even basic commands.
 I struggled to find basic commands for a blind puppy.
 I could only find commands for dogs that had gone blind, none for dogs that were blind from birth.
-So I had to figure out what commands to use and how to train him on my own.
+Therefore, I had to figure out what commands to use and how to train him on my own.
 The one bit of advice I did glean from the research was the “careful” command.
-So I started there and decided to train him like I have every other dog.
+So, I started there and decided to train him like I have every other dog.

 I train all of my dogs with voice and hand signals.
 I include hand signals from the start for three reasons:

 - This is a good reinforcement of the voice command and helps the puppy/dog focus if I am giving them both vocal and visual.